 What is the Glasgow Coma Scale?

-GCS was initially used to assess level of consciousness after head injury, and the scale is now used by first aid, EMS and doctors as being applicable to all acute medical and trauma patients.
-In hospital it is also used in chronic patient monitoring, in for instance, intensive care.
+GCS was initially used to assess level of consciousness after a head injury, and the scale is now used by first aid, EMS and doctors as being applicable to all acute medical and trauma patients.
+In hospitals the scale is also used in chronic patient monitoring, such as those who are placed in the intensive care unit.

 Area Asessed: